mxr612/Notes/IELTS/My Speaking Answer.md

 **Why do you think it is important to have a good law?
 (Law you would introduce)**

 Laws are there to protect people and keep social stability, therefore is super important.
 A good law is helpful to make sure that everyone are treated equally, and prevent the crime, making the country a safer place.
 Without a good law, the world would be in a chaos.
 Isn't it?

+## 12. Advantage and Disadvantage

+**What are the advantages and disadvantages of studying/working at home?**

+You don't need to get up early for commute, will have more comfortable environment.
+That's the positive side of study of work at home.
+But there are clear limitation that it's not suitable for co-operational work.
+(Example) You may enjoy it but meeting online are not effective as meeting offline.

+**What are the advantages and disadvantages of following people on social media?**

+It allows you to stay focused on what you're really interested in and stay updated with them, which saves your time.
+You can say goodbye to garbage information then.
+But I think it's fair to say that there are also negative aspects.
+The more you rely on users you're subscribing to, the less you think about different perspective.
+Therefore, the best practice should be subscribing to objective press and always do fact check.

+**What are the disadvantages of shopping in a street market? (from “a person who likes to buy goods at low prices”)**

+Shopping on street are throughout a terrible experience.
+Once you approach the market, the stink will drive you mad.
+You can even imagine dirty water running on the ground, and chickens shitting on the ground.
+But admittedly, buying from small merchant could save a lot compared with supermarkets.
+And they are always friendly and kind: being true is always a pleasure.

+**What are the pros and cons of studying as part of a group?**

+Study with a group of friend brings you wider perspective, and you can help each other in the field you are good at.
+And for the group work, you may be able to avoid the tricky part for you and co-operate with them.
+But you cannot always take the good, you get what you pay for.
+It's quite time-consuming because there are always someone who are confused and confusing others: which means they have totally no idea on what is supposed to do, and barely asking to help.

+**What do you think are the advantages and disadvantages of digital gifts compared with traditional ones?**

+I've read a report indicates 30% of Americans giving digital gift like gift-cards or games in web-shop instead of a real one.
+The pros are that digital gifts are super convenient, like, you can send them instantly, and you don't have to worry about shipping or anything.
+They're also eco-friendly, which is a plus.
+But the downside is, it may make people feel impersonal.
+You know, we like to have really creative and personalized gifts, which is the strength is traditional ones.

+## 13. Solution giving

+**Air pollution: What effective methods can be employed to reduce air pollution?**

+Such issue could be addressed by a series of implantations, each solves the issue in its way.
+Governments should adapt regulation in gas emit for factories and vehicles and encourage public transportation.
+Some say subway has already reduced co2 emit for 15% by replacing private vehicles and cubs.

+**Memory: Do you think there are effective techniques to improve memory and reduce the occurrence of forgetting important things?**

+In my view, there are several **tricks of the trade** that can help **sharpen** one’s memory.
+For example, using mind maps can make information structured.
+Another method is to get enough sleep and exercise, since a healthy body often leads to a healthy mind.
+All things considered, with the right techniques, remembering things can be a piece of cake.

+**Children’s behavior: How can schools and families work together to teach children appropriate public behavior?**

+Personally speaking, there are a couple of factors contributing to this.
+First, schools can set the stage by teaching social norms and rewarding good behaviour—after all, **practice makes perfect.** Second, parents should lead by example at home, so kids could learn from an early age.
+Children will pick up good habits in no time with such co-operation.

+**Making friends: How can we keep in touch with old friends?**

+The most obvious way is to make use of social media and messaging apps, which make reaching out as easy as pie.
+Besides this, arranging regular get-togethers or video calls can help keep the friendship alive and kicking.
+In my eyes, as long as both parties make an effort, distance won’t be a stumbling block.

+**Disagreements: What communication skills do you think are important when trying to resolve a disagreement?**

+**I’m convinced that active listening is half the battle—if you lend an ear to the other person, it’s easier to find common ground.** You need to really hear to others sound.
+Don't just waste your turn to chat.
+Another crucial skill is always distinguishing fact and opinion.
+Fact are things can be proved, while opinion are just people's point of view.
+People should focus on fact but not opinion to save their time.

+**Shopping: In your opinion, how might return policies continue to evolve in the future to better serve both consumers and retailers?**

+I believe that return policies will become more flexible and user-friendly, perhaps allowing for longer return windows or hassle-free online returns.
+At the same time, business might introduce stricter checks to prevent people from taking advantage of the system—after all, **you can’t have your cake and eat it too**.